 The firm’s multicultural and multilingual team (English, French, German, Spanish, Japanese, and Chinese) works with French and overseas companies to define and implement IP protection strategies at national, European, and international levels.

-With offices in France, Germany, and the United Kingdom, Beau de Loménie is ideally placed to represent its clients not only before the French national IP institute (INPI), and international offices such as the European Patent Office (EPO), the Office for Harmonization in the Internal Market (OHIM), and the World Intellectual Property Organization (WIPO), but also before other national bodies such as the British (UKPTO) and German (DPMA) IP offices.
+With offices in France, Germany, and the United Kingdom, Beau de Loménie is ideally placed to represent its clients not only before the French national IP institute (INPI), and international offices such as the European Patent Office (EPO), the European Union Intellectual Property Office (EUIPO), and the World Intellectual Property Organization (WIPO), but also before other national bodies such as the British (UKPTO) and German (DPMA) IP offices.
 Moreover the firm is capable of directly representing its clients abroad due to its in-house attorneys qualified to act before the Austrian, Benelux, and US IP offices.

 Beau de Loménie has also developed a wide international network of correspondents, drawing on the best IP specialists in each country.
 This development allows the firm to offer fast, effective, and successful defence of its clients’ interests throughout the world.

 In order to meet the needs of its overseas clients, the firm has native Japanese and Chinese speakers dedicated to facilitating and supervising the firm’s relationships with Japanese and Chinese clients.

 Being at the cutting edge of changes to our business and involving the firm in international debates on intellectual property is crucial.
 Beau de Loménie’s experts, whatever their areas of specialisation (patents, trademarks, designs, copyright, domain names), are active members of one or more professional organisations, within which some have responsibilities and/or have hosted conferences and workshops for many years.